 Your website and email are hosted on computer servers identified by numbers.
 DNS records connect those numbers to your domain name.
 This enables your email to work and tells the internet where to find your website.
 DNS also holds other information about your email, website and related services.
 DNS is at the heart of how the internet works.

 DNS stands for ‘Domain Name System’ and is a basic to how the internet works.

 DNS can be thought of as the internet’s phone book.

 DNS tells the internet where to find your website and email.

 It has evolved over the years and is also now used to hold various types of information for a range of purposes.

-Most things on the internet live on servers (computers linked to the internet) identified by a number known as an IP address – like 184.108.40.206
+Most things on the internet live on servers (computers linked to the internet) identified by a number known as an IP address that looks something like this: 188.8.131.52

 DNS records map those numbers to domain names so when people want to go to your website they can use your domain name – yourdomain.co.nz – rather than the number of the server it’s hosted on.

-Here’s one of the most common types of DNS records (an ‘A’ record) that does just that:
+Here’s an example of one of the most common types of DNS records (an ‘A’ record) that does just that:

 DNS records also identify where your mail server is located and provide various pieces of information on how it operates.